Andia Paris – Global Dining In The 16th Arrondissement

-In an upscale neighborhood not on the usual tourist route is restaurant La Gare, housed in a former train station in the quartier of La Muette in the charming 16th Arrondissement.
+In an upscale neighborhood not on the usual tourist route is restaurant Andia (previously called Andia), housed in a former train station in the quartier of La Muette in the charming 16th Arrondissement.
 We love visiting La Muette — getting a taste of how the other half lives in this well-off enclave that is only two Metro stops from Trocadero and the Eiffel Tower, yet may as well be a continent apart.
+Here we present our retrospective review of Andia, written before it transformed into Andia Paris.

-We had dined at La Gare a couple of times when it was a typical French restaurant, but this was our first visit since it has been transformed into something like a global food laboratory, where you find everything from Spanish tapas to Peruvian ceviches to a sort of multinational sushi.
+We had dined at La Gare a few times when it was a typical French restaurant, albeit one set in a former gare.
+But this was our first visit since it has been transformed into something like a global food laboratory, where you find everything from Spanish tapas to Peruvian ceviches to a sort of multinational sushi.

 The building goes back 150 years; originally opened in 1864, the Gare de Passy-la-Muette was a stop along the Petite Ceinture, a now-abandoned train line that circled Paris inside the city limits.
 The gare and the train line only ceased service in 1985, when RER C was built.

-The Moma Group, which owns La Gare (the group also now owns legendary restaurants Laperouse and Boeuf Sur Le Toit, both in Paris) brought in a top Peruvian chef named Gastón Acurio (we told you it was global) and enlisted the talented interior designer Laura Gonzalez, named Designer of the Year 2019 by Maison & Objet.
-At La Gare Gonzalez did what she does best — fusing rich colors, textures, materials, and eras to create an airy, tropical oasis.
+The Moma Group, which owns Andia (the group also now owns legendary restaurants Laperouse and Boeuf Sur Le Toit, both in Paris) brought in a top Peruvian chef named Gastón Acurio (we told you it was global) and enlisted the talented interior designer Laura Gonzalez, named Designer of the Year 2019 by Maison & Objet.
+At Andia Gonzalez did what she does best — fusing rich colors, textures, materials, and eras to create an airy, tropical oasis.

-Lamb Tacos at La Gare, photo by Mark Craft
+Lamb Tacos at Andia, photo by Mark Craft

 Sure enough, on the one-page graphic menu we found tapas from around the world side by side with Italian burrata, empanadas, tostadas, mini cheeseburgers, and pulpo a la Gallega, an octopus dish with cooked potatoes, olive oil and paprika.
 The menu also featured Asian, Peruvian, and Mediterranean flavors where sushi, dim sum, tapas, and hamburgers live happily side by side.